 |Cape Charles, VA|

-Description: Cape Charles sits opposite Cape Henry on the northern entrance to the Chesapeake Bay.
-An important juncture both for Norfolk-bound sea cargo and railroad passengers of old ferrying between their trains, Cape Charles has seen the construction of three lighthouses.
-The foundations for the first two lie beneath the sea, victims of the unstable shoreline of Smith Island just off Cape Charles.
-The third Cape Charles Lighthouse, a fully automated exoskeleton tower, still serves mariners from its island home.
+Description: Situated opposite Cape Henry, Cape Charles defines the northern side of the entrance to Chesapeake Bay and was an important point for railroad passengers of old ferrying between trains on the Delmarva Peninsula and Norfolk.
+Three lighthouses have been built just offshore on Smith Island to mark this important cape.
+The foundations for the first two now lie hidden beneath the sea, victims of the unstable shoreline of Smith Island, but the third Cape Charles Lighthouse, a fully automated skeletal tower, still serves mariners from its island home.

-Because the new tower was to be situated in a low and inaccessible marshy region, a long wharf of 1,345 feet had to be connected to a pier in water deep enough to allow boat access.
-A temporary tramway was also built from the pierhead to the lighthouse grounds to move construction materials.
-During 1893 and 1894, six sections of the tower, comprising 133 feet of the 191 foot tower, were pieced together at foundries, while four others were erected onto the foundation on-site.
-By June 30 of 1894, the workers had completed two of the three keeper’s dwellings in addition to their work on the tower, when swarms of mosquitoes spawned in the swampy ground made it too irksome to continue.
+Because the new tower was to be situated in a low and inaccessible marshy region, three-quarters of a mile from its predecessor, a 1,345-foot- long wharf had to be built to reach water deep enough to permit boat access.
+A temporary tramway was also built from the pierhead to the lighthouse grounds to transport construction materials.
+The iron tower was manufactured at the foundry between June 1893 and June 1894, and during this time, workers on the island completed the nine foundation piers for the tower and a stable, and had roofed in the two assistant keeper’s dwellings and the oil house.
+The working party on the island was disbanded on June 30, 1894 as swarms of mosquitoes spawned in the swampy ground made it too irksome to continue.

-Upon their return in November, the workers graded the grounds and filled in nearby marshes.
-Bermuda grass roots were planted to form an attractive lawn and hold the sand in place, and a modern telephone was also installed.
-The board noted that “the scourge of the mosquitoes, sand flies, fleas, etc...render existence almost unbearable for nearly half the year,” and promised that “effort has...been made in the design of the station to mitigate the undesirable conditions...”
+Upon their return in November, the workers erected the tower and head keeper’s dwelling and then graded the grounds and filled in nearby marshes.
+Bermuda grass roots were planted to form an attractive lawn and hold the sand in place, and a modern telephone was installed.
+The Board noted that “the scourge of the mosquitoes, sand flies, fleas, etc...render existence almost unbearable for nearly half the year,” and promised that every effort had “been made in the design of the station to mitigate the undesirable conditions...”

-The station’s lens was installed and tested in June of 1895, however, its full-time service was delayed until mid-August so mariners could be properly informed of its unusual light characteristic.
+The station’s lens was installed and tested in June 1895, however, its full-time service was delayed until mid-August so mariners could be properly informed of the station’s new light characteristic.
 Lt.
-Frederick Mahan of the Lighthouse Board proposed that all U.S. lighthouse be given a “numerical flash” pattern.
+Frederick Mahan of the Lighthouse Board proposed that all U.S. lighthouses be given a “numerical flash” pattern.
 The first-order lens at Cape Charles made a complete revolution every thirty seconds, producing nine flashes: four quick flashes followed by a dark interval of three seconds, then five more flashes followed by sixteen seconds of darkness.
-Cape Charles would thus have a 4-5 pattern, and marines could easily associate these numbers with Cape Charles.
+Cape Charles would thus have a 4-5 pattern, and mariners could easily associate these numbers with Cape Charles.
 This numbering system was likened to a fire alarm bell stroking out the exact numerical identity of a beleaguered building.
 “By this method,” Mahan maintained, “the light is identified absolutely...”
 Due to the high cost of these special lenses, only the “4-5” light at Cape Charles, and the “1-4-3” light at Minots Ledge were ever deployed.

-In 1963, the Fresnel lens was removed and the light was automated.
-The replacement light, a Vega Rotating Beacon, emits a white flash every five seconds, and is capable of casting its light up to twenty miles out to sea.
+In 1963, the Fresnel lens was removed and the light was automated through the installation of a DCB 2-24 aerobeacon.
 An Automated Monitoring Control System, installed at Cape Charles Lighthouse and Cape Henry Lighthouse, allowed the lights to be controlled remotely by a Coast Guard station in Portsmouth.
 This system, however, is no longer operative.

 The Fresnel lens from the Cape Charles Lighthouse was donated to the Mariner’s Museum in Newport News, where it revolves ceaselessly, emitting its distinctive “4-5” to the thrill of numerous visitors.